MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-sc-config-mgr.md

 3. On the Single Computer page, use the following settings:
     - Computer Name: **PC4**
     - MAC Address: **00:15:5D:83:26:FF**
-    - Source Computer: \<type the hostname of PC1, or click Search twice, click the hostname, and click OK\>
+    - Source Computer: \<type the hostname of PC1, or click **Search** twice, click the hostname, and click **OK**\>

 4. Click **Next**, and then on the User Accounts page choose **Capture and restore all user accounts**.
 Click **Next** twice to continue.

 5. On the Choose Target Collection page, choose **Add computers to the following collection**, click **Browse**, choose **Install Windows 10 Enterprise x64**, click **OK**, click **Next** twice, and then click **Close**.

-6. Select the User State Migration node and review the computer association in the display pane.
+6. In the Assets and Compliance workspace, click **User State Migration** and review the computer association in the display pane.
+The source computer will be the computername of PC1 (GREGLIN-PC1 in this example), the destination computer will be **PC4**, and the migration type will be **side-by-side**.

 7. Right-click the association in the display pane and then click **View Recovery Information**.
-A recovery key has been assigned, but a user state store location has not.
+Note that a recovery key has been assigned, but a user state store location has not.
 Click **Close**.

 8. Click **Device Collections** and then double-click **Install Windows 10 Enterprise x64**.
 Verify that **PC4** is displayed in the collection.
 You might have to update and refresh the collection, or wait a few minutes, but do not proceed until PC4 is available.
 See the following example: